pwikapanel/illustrator-panel/Adobe Exchange/Instructions to Testers.md

 3. in the "Character Styles" panel, create a new style called "Char Test"
 4. in the "Paragraph Styles" panel, create a new style called "Para Test"
 5. save changes and close page1.ai
-6. in file "page2.ai" press "Import Styles" in the Svija Tools panel
+6. in file "page2.ai" click the "Import Styles" button
 7. select "page1.ai" when prompted
 8. for confirmation "Include all styles?" click "Yes"
 9. click "OK" in confirmation window